Expert A-level Chemistry Tutoring

 The Chemistry Tutor

 Hi, I'm Dr. Torben Smith, a highly experienced Chemistry tutor and teacher with a proven track record of helping students excel.
-For over 20 years, I've led one of the UK's top A-Level Chemistry departments as Head of Faculty and Course Leader, while also providing private tutoring for families seeking exceptional results.
+For over 20 years, I led one of the UK's top A-Level Chemistry departments as Head of Faculty and Course Leader, while also providing private tutoring for families seeking exceptional results.

 Offering a premium service means I can have fewer tutees, who in turn receive a much better service.
 I get to know them well, understand what motivates them, and support their mental health while pushing them to excel.
 My students say they enjoy my lessons and learn much more than in their regular school classes.